grafana/grafana-app-sdk/docs/tutorials/issue-tracker/06-frontend.md

 curl -o plugin/src/api/issue_client.ts https://raw.githubusercontent.com/grafana/grafana-app-sdk/main/docs/tutorials/issue-tracker/frontend-files/issue-client.ts
 ```

-The client uses grafana libraries to make fetch requests to perform relevent actions.
+The client uses grafana libraries to make fetch requests to perform relevent actions, and uses the generated `Issue` type in `generated/issue/v1/issue_object_gen.ts` that mirrors our generated go `v1.Issue` type.
 We have methods for `get`, `list`, `create`, `update`, and `delete`.
 We'll use these methods in our update to the main page of the plugin.

 ## Main Page